-So how can you remain calm when the financial world periodically enters such periods of temporary insanity?
+How can you remain calm when the financial world periodically enters such times of temporary insanity?
 Here are our suggestions.

-- Understand that even severe bear markets aren’t insurmountable obstacles for long-term investors.
-The last two bear markets were quite severe by historical standards, so it’s no surprise that investors are fearful that a third bad one could be looming.
-But it’s helpful to recognize that for long-term investors following SMI’s investment strategies, even severe bear markets represented only temporary setbacks.
+- Understand that even bear markets aren’t insurmountable obstacles for long-term investors.
+Given that the last two bear markets (2000-2002 and 2007-2009) were severe by historical standards, it’s no surprise that many are concerned that a third bad one could be at hand.
+But even those two nasty declines represented only temporary setbacks for long-term SMI investors.

 An Upgrader who stayed the course through the 2000-2002 bear market would have earned back all losses by August 2003.
-The deeper 2007-2009 bear market took a bit longer, but even then, Upgraders had broken even by April 2011.
+Recovery from the deeper 2007-2009 bear market took longer, but even then, Upgraders broke even by April 2011.

-Even more impressive, the back-tested results of SMI’s Dynamic Asset Allocation (DAA) strategy show that an investor following that approach would never have experienced a bear market (loss of 20%) in either period!
-See our February cover article, Resisting the Temptation of Market Timing, for more on how DAA can help insulate your portfolio from bear markets.
+Even more impressive, the back-tested results of SMI’s Dynamic Asset Allocation strategy show that an investor following DAA wouldn’t have experienced a bear market in their own portfolio in either period!
+More recently, during the sharp “coronavirus crash” in February-March, as the S&P 500 plummeted -33.8%, DAA was down only -6.9%.

-- Keep sufficient liquidity to meet your monthly cash-flow needs.
-Your standard of living over the next few years, which involves such things as making monthly mortgage payments and meeting routine living expenses, shouldn’t be dependent on how well the market does.
-Keep sufficient reserves in money-market accounts and short-term bond funds so you can afford to leave your stock-market commitments untouched for up to five years if need be.
-With a faraway horizon, current fluctuations need not concern you — you’ve got plenty of time for any selloffs to run their course.
-(See 3 Ways To Make Your Retirement Savings Last for more on this idea.)
+- Maintain sufficient liquidity to meet your monthly cash-flow needs.
+Your month-by-month standard of living — which involves such things as making mortgage payments and meeting routine living expenses — should not be dependent on how well the market does.
+Having sufficient reserves in a savings account or a money-market fund enables you to leave your stock market commitments untouched.
+With a faraway horizon, you have time for selloffs to run their course.

 - Exhibit the fruit of the Spirit — practice patience and self-control.
-Take your cue from the Parable of the Talents where the master was away for “a long time” and make sure your strategy is a long-term one.
-This allows you to take up-and-down market cycles in stride.
-If you invest regularly, continue doing so regardless of market conditions.
-Your long-term dollar-cost-averaging will use temporary setbacks to your advantage.
+Take your cue from the Parable of the Talents where the master was away for “a long time.”
+A long-term approach allows you to take up-and-down market cycles in stride.
+If you invest regularly, say in a company 401(k) plan, continue to do so regardless of market conditions.
+Dollar-cost-averaging (i.e., making regular investments no matter what’s happening in the market) will use temporary setbacks to your advantage.

-- Remember your heavenly Father — trust His promises.
+- Remember your heavenly Father and trust his promises.
 “Look at the birds of the air; they do not sow or reap or stow away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?...
 But seek first his kingdom and his righteousness, and all these things will be given to you as well” (Matthew 6:26, 33).